whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 **Fruits** are to be **considered as treats** and should be **offered in very limited quantities**.
 As a general rule no more than 1 tablespoon per 2 lbs (=1 kg) of body weight per day.
 While fruit is a source of minerals and vitamins, it also contains a lot of natural sugars.
 Feeding your bunny too much fruit might lead to intestinal problems in the short term, as well as abnormal weight gain or other health problems in the long term.

 Last but not least we want to stress the importance of providing your rabbit access to **fresh drinking water** all day round.
 If a rabbit is deprived of water, ingested food becomes dry and difficult to push through.
-This, in turn, can lead to a condition known as [ileus](), which can be life-threatening if not recognized and treated.
+This, in turn, can lead to a condition known as [ileus](https://en.wikipedia.org/wiki/Ileus){:target="_blank"}, which can be life-threatening if not recognized and treated.

 So what can rabbits eat?
 Let's dive into the list!